venom1270/AdventOfCode-2024/README.md

 ## Day 10

 Finally some recursion!!
 That was quite easy I think I set a personal record 😄.
 I completed both parts even faster than Day 1 😅😅.
 Accidentaly did part 2 first and then was bamboozled why part 1 didn't work - note to myself: LEARN TO READ!! 🚨😅🚨

+## Day 11

+First hard one - managed to do only day 11.
+Different methods for day 2 that I tried are too slow 🤔.
+I think my method of DFS and memoization should work but I'm clearly missing something.
+A mystery for another day! 😄